Stay informed about coronavirus (COVID-19)

 Find a Drug

-Your pharmacy benefit is the part of your Virginia Premier plan that covers medications prescribed by your doctor.
-Virginia Premier’s prescription drug benefit is administered by Envision Pharmaceutical Services.
-The customer service team is available 24 hours a day, 7 days a week.
-Advantage Elite members can call 1-855-408-0010 (TTY: 711) and Advantage Gold and Advantage Platinum members you can call 1-844-838-0705 (TTY: 711).
+Your 2023 pharmacy benefit is the part of your Virginia Premier plan that covers medications prescribed by your doctor.
+Virginia Premier’s prescription drug benefit is administered by Express Scripts.
+The member services team is available 24 hours a day, 7 days a week.
+You can reach the member services team at 1-877-739-1370 (TTY:711).

-More details on your Pharmacy Benefits can be found in your plan’s Evidence of Coverage document.
+More details about your pharmacy benefits can be found in your plan’s Evidence of Coverage document.

 The plan will generally pay for medications on the Formulary.
 A formulary is a list of medications that are covered by the plan.
 It lists the drugs believed to be a necessary part of a quality treatment program.
 You can find the formularies for all plans with our online drug search.
 The plan will generally cover these drugs as long as you follow these basic rules: